Sexual and Gender Based Misconduct Policy

 OTHER POLICY VIOLATIONS

-The University’s primary goal when responding to complaints of sexual misconduct, domestic or dating violence and/or stalking involving students is student safety, and to address the misconduct and prevent it from recurring.
+The University’s primary goal when responding to complaints of sexual and gender based misconduct involving students is safety, and to address the misconduct and prevent it from recurring.
 A student should not hesitate to report sexual misconduct due to a concern that the investigation process may indicate that he or she was under the influence of alcohol or drugs at the time of the incident.
-Violations of other University policies will be handled separately from alleged violations of this policy.
+Amnesty will be provided to reporting parties and witnesses engaged in the resolution process as long as they are acting in good faith.

 UNRELATED SEXUAL HISTORY

-Information about sexual activity between a Complainant or Respondent and other individuals who are not involved in a case under review is not considered relevant to whether this policy was violated in the case under review.
-Therefore, information external to any relationship between the Complainant and the Respondent will not be considered in the complaint resolution process outlined below.
+Information about sexual activity between either party and other individuals who are not involved in a case under review is not considered relevant to whether this policy was violated in the case under review.
+Past sexual history is only considered relevant if it establishes a pattern of sexual or gender based misconduct.

 PROVIDING FALSE INFORMATION